When Your Child Has an Elbow Fracture

 Once your child’s cast is removed, his or her elbow may have:

-Temporary stiffness and some loss of motion.
+Short-term (temporary) stiffness and some loss of motion.
 This is normal.
 The elbow should still work well.

-A different appearance than before the injury.
+A different look than before the injury.

 In severe cases, the nerves and arteries of the elbow can be injured.
 This can cause complications and make healing more difficult.
 Your child’s healthcare provider will give you more information.